Modulate using FM method

 SA = dsp.SpectrumAnalyzer('SampleRate',fs,'ShowLegend',true); step(SA,[y z])

-You can represent a standard frequency modulated passband signal, Y(t), as
+Represent a frequency modulated passband signal, Y(t), as

 where A is the carrier amplitude, fc is the carrier frequency, x(τ) is the baseband input signal, and fΔ is the frequency deviation in Hz.
 The frequency deviation is the maximum shift from fc in one direction, assuming |x(t)| ≤ 1.